JanuarioJVBarros/yahoo_finance_scraper/README.md

 Net Income = Company's profit after expenses and taxes Shareholders' Equity = Total assets minus total liabilities

-Buffett's Criteria for a "Good" ROE
+Buffett's Criteria for a "Good" ROE:

     ✅ ROE consistently above 15% for at least 10 years

-✅ A steady or increasing trend (shows strong management and profitability) ✅ Avoid companies with declining or erratic ROE
+    ✅ A steady or increasing trend (shows strong management and profitability)

+    ✅ Avoid companies with declining or erratic ROE

 ## D/E
 ### Debt-to-Equity Ratio